Most popular

 How many sets of antibiotic resistance does the plasmid Pbr322 carry?
 Explanation: The plasmid contains two sets of antibiotic resistance genes on coding for the ampicillin resistance and the other for tetracycline resistance.

-READ ALSO: What is dry powder for suspension?
+READ ALSO: What is a ledge?

 Which one of the following correctly identifies the components of pBR322?